rfhb/emamds/en/documents/product-information/mozobil-epar-product-information_en.md

 ## Paediatric population

 The pharmacokinetics of plerixafor were evaluated in 48 paediatric patients (1 to less than 18 years) with solid tumours at subcutaneous doses of 0.16, 0.24 and 0.32 mg/kg with standard mobilisation (GCSF plus or minus chemotherapy).
-Based on population pharmacokinetic modeling and similar to adults, µg/kg-based dosage results in increase in plerixafor exposure with increasing body weight in paediatric patients.
-At the same weight-based dosing regimen of 240 µg/kg, the plerixafor mean exposure (AUC0-24h) is lower in paediatric patients aged 2 to &lt;6 years (1410 ng.h/mL), 6 to &lt;12 years (2318 ng.h/mL), and 12 to &lt;18 years (2981 ng.h/mL) than in adults (4337 ng.h/mL).
-Based on population pharmacokinetic modeling, the plerixafor mean exposures (AUC0-24h) in paediatric patients aged 2 to &lt;6 years (1905 ng.h/mL), 6 to &lt;12 years (3063 ng.h/mL), and 12 to &lt;18 years (4015  ng.h/mL), at the dose of 320 µg/kg are closer to the exposure in adults receiving 240 µg/kg.
+Based on population pharmacokinetic modeling and similar to adults, mg/kg-based dosage results in increase in plerixafor exposure with increasing body weight in paediatric patients.
+At the same weight-based dosing regimen of 0.24 mg/kg, the plerixafor mean exposure (AUC0-24h) is lower in paediatric patients aged 2 to &lt;6 years (1410 ng.h/mL), 6 to &lt;12 years (2318 ng.h/mL), and 12 to &lt;18 years (2981 ng.h/mL) than in adults (4337 ng.h/mL).
+Based on population pharmacokinetic modeling, the plerixafor mean exposures (AUC0-24h) in paediatric patients aged 2 to &lt;6 years (1905 ng.h/mL), 6 to &lt;12 years (3063 ng.h/mL), and 12 to &lt;18 years (4015  ng.h/mL), at the dose of 0.32 mg/kg are closer to the exposure in adults receiving 0.24 mg/kg.
 However, mobilization of PB CD34+ count was observed in stage 2 of the trial.

 ## 5.3 Preclinical safety data

 The results from single dose subcutaneous studies in rats and mice showed plerixafor can induce transient but severe neuromuscular effects (uncoordinated movement), sedative-like effects (hypoactivity), dyspnoea, ventral or lateral recumbency, and/or muscle spasms.
 Additional effects of plerixafor consistently noted in repeated dose animal studies included increased levels of circulating white blood cells and increased urinary excretion of calcium and magnesium in rats and dogs, slightly higher spleen weights in rats, and diarrhoea and tachycardia in dogs.
 Histopathology findings of extramedullary haematopoiesis were observed in the liver and spleen of rats and/or dogs.
 One or more of these findings were usually observed at systemic exposures in the same order of magnitude or slightly higher than the human clinical exposure.

 The results of the dose range-finding study in juvenile miniature pigs and the range-finding and definitive studies in juvenile rats were similar to those observed in adult mice, rats, and dogs.
-Exposure margins in the juvenile rat study at the maximum tolerated dose (MTD) were ≥ 18 fold when compared with the highest clinical paediatric dose in children up to 18 years of age.
+Exposure margins in the juvenile rat study at the maximum tolerated dose (MTD) were  18 fold when compared with the highest clinical paediatric dose in children up to 18 years of age.

-An in vitro general receptor activity screen showed that plerixafor, at a concentration (5 µg/ml) several fold higher than the maximum human systemic level, has moderate or strong binding affinity for a number of different receptors predominantly located on pre-synaptic nerve endings in the central nervous system (CNS) and/or the peripheral nervous system (PNS) (N-type calcium channel, potassium channel SKCA, histamine H3, acetylcholine muscarinic M1 and M2 , adrenergic α1 B and α2 C, neuropeptide Y/Y1 and glutamate NMDA polyamine receptors).
+An in vitro general receptor activity screen showed that plerixafor, at a concentration (5 μ g/ml) several fold higher than the maximum human systemic level, has moderate or strong binding affinity for a number of different receptors predominantly located on pre-synaptic nerve endings in the central nervous system (CNS) and/or the peripheral nervous system (PNS) (N-type calcium channel, potassium channel SKCA, histamine H3, acetylcholine muscarinic M1 and M2 GLYPH&lt;c=15,font=/PPNGHM+TimesNewRomanPSMT&gt;GLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;DGUHQHUJLFGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;ĮGLYPH&lt;c=20,font=/PPNGHM+TimesNewRomanPSMT&gt; B DQGGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;ĮGLYPH&lt;c=21,font=/PPNGHM+TimesNewRomanPSMT&gt; C, neuropeptide Y/Y1 and glutamate NMDA polyamine receptors).
 The clinical relevance of these findings is not known.

-Safety pharmacology studies with intravenously administered plerixafor in rats showed respiratory and cardiac depressant effects at systemic exposure slightly above the human clinical exposure, whilst subcutaneous administration elicited respiratory and cardiovascular effects only at higher systemic levels.
+Safety pharmacology studies with intravenously administered plerixafor in rats showed respiratory and cardiac depressant effects at systemic exposure slightly above the human clinical exposure, whilst subcutaneous administration elicited respiratory and cardiovascular effects only at higher systemic

 <div style=\"page-break-after: always\"></div>

-SDF1α and CXCR4 play major roles in embryo -foetal development.
+levels.

+SDFGLYPH&lt;c=20,font=/PPNGHM+TimesNewRomanPSMT&gt;ĮGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;DQGGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;&amp;;&amp;5GLYPH&lt;c=23,font=/PPNGHM+TimesNewRomanPSMT&gt;GLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;SOD\\GLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt; PDMRUGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;UROHVGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;LQGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;HPEU\\R -foetal development.
 Plerixafor has been shown to cause increased resorptions, decreased foetal weights, retarded skeletal development and increased foetal abnormalities in rats and rabbits.
-Data from animal models also suggest modulation of foetal haematopoiesis, vascularisation, and cerebellar development by SDF1α and CXCR4.
-Systemic exposure at No Observed Adverse Effect Level for teratogenic effects in rats and rabbits was of the same magnitude or lower as found at therapeutic doses in patients.
+Data from animal models also suggest modulation of foetal haematopoiesis, vascularisation, and cerebellar development by SDFGLYPH&lt;c=20,font=/PPNGHM+TimesNewRomanPSMT&gt;ĮGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;DQGGLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt;&amp;;&amp; 5GLYPH&lt;c=23,font=/PPNGHM+TimesNewRomanPSMT&gt;GLYPH&lt;c=17,font=/PPNGHM+TimesNewRomanPSMT&gt;GLYPH&lt;c=3,font=/PPNGHM+TimesNewRomanPSMT&gt; Systemic exposure at No Observed Adverse Effect Level for teratogenic effects in rats and rabbits was of the same magnitude or lower as found at therapeutic doses in patients.
 This teratogenic potential is likely due to its pharmacodynamic mechanism of action.

 In rat distribution studies concentrations of radiolabelled plerixafor was detected in reproductive organs (testes, ovaria, uterus) two weeks after single or 7 daily repeated doses in males and after 7 daily repeated doses in females.
 The elimination rate from tissues was slow.
 The potential effects of plerixafor on male fertility and postnatal development have not been evaluated in non-clinical studies.

 Carcinogenicity studies with plerixafor have not been conducted.
 Plerixafor was not genotoxic in an adequate battery of genotoxicity tests.